Comum/react-github-app/README.md

 ## Description

-Simple one file project with redux flow
+Simple file to use github api

 ## Install